How STEM Programs Influence Student Interest in STEM CareersVolunteer Based, Stem Program Connects Students to STEM Careers

-How did the program impact your thoughts on pursuing a STEM career?
+How did this STEM program impact your thoughts on pursuing a STEM career?

 When IPAA/PESA volunteers visited and talked about what they do, it really changed my thoughts.
 Before they came and spoke to us I thought oil was just a substance you put in your car.
 I also thought the workers just go drill a hole and get the oil, but they do way more than just drill holes and bring us oil.
 I really got to understand the technology and science that is involved.

-What are your future goals and how has the program helped prepare you to achieve these goals?
+What are your future goals and how has this STEM program helped prepare you to achieve these goals?

 Within the IPAA/PESA Power Your Future Program, I completed The Perfect Playlist and Medical Machines modules.
 The Perfect Playlist revealed to me how companies use recommendation algorithms to predict what songs people prefer.
 I also learned about collaborative filtering which finds people like you to determine your possible future choices.
 Additionally, I learned about content filtering that makes predictions about songs you might like based on your previous choices.